nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         In the event that there are pending orders that have not been fulfilled that contains dish id 2, then deletion of the dish will not be allowed since we do not want to unknowingly delete orders that are still pending.
         If deleting any dishes that belongs to any uncompleted order is desired, then adding the `-f` at the end of the command acknowledges and confirms the deletion behavior.
+Orders associated with the menu dish will be marked as cancelled and will no longer be shown in the order list but can be viewed in the order history.

         </details>